vesamet/Stega-Carder/README.md

 **Play with the tool here: https://vesamet.github.io/Stega-Carder/**

 --------
 This mini-project is heavily inspired by the **[Pico-8](https://www.lexaloffle.com/pico-8.php) fantasy console** and it's way to store game data.
-It basically extend the idea to every data that can fit in UTF-16
+It basically extend the idea to store more than just ascii characters.

 You can read more about it [here](https://pico-8.fandom.com/wiki/P8PNGFileFormat).